ga67vib/Algorithms-For-Stochastic-Games/README.md

 https://www.gurobi.com/documentation/9.0/quickstart_linux/obtaining_a_grb_license.html#section:ObtainLicense<br/>
 Gurobi provides free academic licenses that expire after 1 year.

-Follow the guidelines on https://www.gurobi.com/documentation/quickstart.html to get Gurobi, to obtain a license and to activate it using grbgetkey.
+Follow the guidelines on https://www.gurobi.com/documentation/quickstart.html to get Gurobi, to obtain a license and to activate it using `grbgetkey`.
 Now you should be able to execute following command from the folder prism-games-3.0.beta-src/prism to check whether everything works:<br/>
 `./bin/prism ../../case_studies/BigMec.prism ../../case_studies/BigMec.props -const N=1 -qp`